cmattson/consort/README.md

 Rails 5.2 support will be finalized as Rails 5.2 reaches RC.

-The support window for Consort generally follows the [Ruby on Rails Maintenace Policy](http://guides.rubyonrails.org/maintenance_policy.html).
+The support window for Consort generally follows the [Ruby on Rails Maintenance Policy](http://guides.rubyonrails.org/maintenance_policy.html).

 ### ODM Compatibility